Anorexia and Bulimia Therapy – Counselors and Therapists in Birmingham

 Prolonged nutrient deficiency brought about by poor eating habits will make you susceptible to illnesses like scurvy and possibly open you up to even more serious illnesses like stroke, hypertension, and cardiovascular disease.
 Those who suffer from eating disorders also have a tendency to fall into a vicious cycle of guilt, shame, and depression, with many sufferers viewing suicide as the only way out.

 You cannot avoid food, your body needs it.
 However, a lone struggle against eating disorders is something you can avoid.
 If you are in Birmingham we can help you deal with this problem.
 You do not have to be alone in this dark period of your life.
-Get in touch with us; we have counselors who can guide you with professional advice and the necessary emotional support and get you through this very difficult time.
+Get in touch with us; we have counselors and psychologists who can guide you with professional advice and the necessary emotional support and get you through this very difficult time.